 Local meditation teacher Gillian Ward invites you to join her Sleep Retreat facebook group for daily tips on relaxation and sleeping better.

 If you want to help others, see our list of volunteer support groups across the local area.
 The national Age UK Telephone Befriending service and Red Cross Community Reserve volunteers also need volunteers:

 So, how can we help prevent the spreading of the virus?

 Hope to Cope When Self-Isolating

-On a positive side, it is a chance to catch up on your domestic chores, reading and hobbies.
-It can be a productive time – after all, when bubonic plague closed Cambridge University in 1665, Isaac Newton was forced to self-isolate at home and sitting in the garden one day he saw an apple fall from a tree and discovered universal gravitation.
+On a positive side, if you have to self-isolate it can be a productive time – (after all, when bubonic plague closed Cambridge University in 1665, Isaac Newton was forced to self-isolate at home and sitting in the garden one day he saw an apple fall from a tree and discovered universal gravitation!)

 Ask for help

 See our list of volunteer support groups across the local area

 99% of people are genuinely wanting to help their neighbours but unfortunately there will be a handful of scammers out there so please don’t give sensitive or financial information out or let complete strangers into your home.
 Please be aware of coronavirus-related scams circulating at the moment.